Even seasoned content professionals sometimes make marketing mistakes, but from all failure comes the opportunity to learn and improve.

-If you only blog, for example, you could miss out on lead capture opportunity.
+If you make the marketing mistake of only blogging, for example, then you could miss out on lead capture opportunities.
 If you only produce gated content, you might see low conversion rates since you’re asking for too much, too fast.
 Infographics may entice people who might not usually read a full-text blog, and case studies may be more compelling to others looking for real-world examples of success.

 There’s content for every style of learning and absorbing information, and they all work together for shared and sustained success.

 2) You only write for one part of the sales funnel

 No matter the industry, there are multiple layers to a productive sales process.
 People simply looking for preliminary information need different content than those on the brink of reaching for their wallet.

 High-level information can be incredibly helpful for someone just entering the sales process but may appear fluffy or elementary to someone who has completed that stage of their research and wants to get more into the nitty-gritty details.

 On the other hand, if your content is too technical or granular, you’ll risk alienating those who are earlier on in their journey.